hata/embulk-filter-speedometer/README.md

 # Speedometer Filter Plugin for Embulk

-Write log message for processed bytes and speed periodically.
+Write log message of processed bytes and throughput periodically.

 ## Overview